MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddui8.md

 ## -description

-The AcxObjectBagAddUI8 function adds a TBD to and existing intialized AcxObjectBag.
+The AcxObjectBagAddI8 function adds an unsigned  int eight byte I8 (LONG64) value to an existing, intialized AcxObjectBag.

 ## -parameters